How Long Do Cracked Nipples Take to Heal When Breastfeeding?

 - Use your milk: Breast milk is full of nutrients and healing properties that can benefit yourself and your baby.
 Dab a small amount of milk on your nipples after you breastfeed to help soothe any fissures and promote healing.

-- Take a break: It can be hard to back down from breastfeeding, but if it’s becoming too painful for you to continue or if your fissures aren’t healing, it may be best to pump or express by hand for a few days and give your nipples time to heal.
+- Take a break: It can be hard to back down from breastfeeding, but if it’s becoming too painful for you to continue or if your fissures aren’t healing, it may be best to use a breast pump or express by hand for a few days and give your nipples time to heal.

-- Give them some air: After you breastfeed, wipe your breasts with clean water, use a warm compress to ease any pain, and let your nipples air dry without any friction.
+- Give them some air: After you breastfeed, wipe your breasts with clean water, use a warm compress to ease any breast pain, and let your nipples air dry without any friction.
 If you must, put on a clean bra that is well fitted and made of breathable fabric.

 When to seek help from your healthcare provider